TerrellV/terrellvest.com/_src/_about/about-text.md

 My name is Terrell Vest.
-My goal for this website is to provide you with an introduction.
-An introduction to me, the skillsets I possess and most importantly the content I produce.
+I am a college student with an expertise in the areas of personal finance and front end web development.
+In other words, I enjoy developing applications, and teaching people about money.

-Over the last 2 and a half years I have completed numerous projects outside of the class room.
-With just two courses left, I have applied to SDSU as a Finance major.
+At Miramar College, I am the President of the Business Club and Treasurer of the Phi Theta Kappa Miramar chapter (International Honors Society).
+I will graduate this spring with an Associates Degree in Business.
+In the Fall of 2016 I begin the remaining two years of my undergraduate degree at San Diego State University.

-Outside of the classroom I have completed numerous projects that display my skillset and ability.
-With only two courses left at Miramar, I have applied to continue my education at San Diego State University in the Fall of 2016.
-I am pursuing a degree in Finance.
+On my [portfolio page](/portfolio) is a collection of projects I've completed that display my professional and technical skillsets.
+You will see a list of the most recent applications I've built along with various projects I've lead as the Business Club President.

-I code applications, mainly on the web.
-Feel free to take a look at full descriptions of various projects.
-It is my desire and complete intension to pursue projects that utilize my soft skills, financial savvy, and engineering skills.
-For those interested, here is a direct link to my resume.
+Additionally, I am exploring Front End Development and Finance related internships.
+View my [resume](https://www.dropbox.com/s/lcjszjzyq0ymcly/Resume.docx?dl=0) or [get in touch](/contact).